Raid on St. Augustine: Aftermath

-Once the English had gone Menéndez and the rest of the Spanish settlers returned to find a smoldering ruins and very little left of their settlement.
+Once the English had gone Márquez and the rest of the Spanish settlers returned to find a smoldering ruins and very little left of their settlement.
 He soon begged for help from the viceroy of Cuba and the settlement took a while to build itself back up.
 The destroyed fort San Juan was replaced with another wooden fort.
 A masonry fortress to defend the presidio was not built until construction of the Castillo de San Marcos began in 1672.

 Roanoke

 Drake's fleet sailed from St. Augustine on 29 May, heading northwards up the coast, looking for signs of Raleigh's settlement.
 They cruised into what is now Charleston Harbor but found it deserted, then continued up the coast until they saw smoke.
 A boat was sent to investigate, and its crew finally made contact with the English settlers, who were encamped on Roanoke Island.
 Drake had no supplies but offered to take any of the settlers back to England; he sailed into Portsmouth on July 22.

 Drake was greeted as a national hero upon his arrival in England; by that time news of his daring raids on the Spanish Main had reached most of Europe.
 His direct assault on the Spanish Empire was disastrous for the prestige of Spain and threatened the continued flow of New World riches, in the form of silver and gold, into its national treasury.
 The Spaniards, who called Drake El Draque, regarded him as a monstrous pirate.
 Drake's strike at the heart of the Spanish colonial empire embarrassed the Spanish king, Philip II, and hardened his resolve to invade and conquer England.